NavSource Main Page FAQ Contact us Search NavSource

 By And/Or Copyright

-Fanning 19kNathaniel Fanning, born 31 May 1755 in Stonington, Conn., was commissioned midshipman in France by John Paul Jones when he was manning Bonhomme Richard.
+Fanning 110kNathaniel Fanning, born 31 May 1755 in Stonington, Connecticut, was commissioned midshipman in France by John Paul Jones when he was manning Bonhomme Richard.
 In the brilliant victory over Serapis 23 September 1779, Fanning served as captain of the main top.
 Most of his original group of men were killed, but he took a fresh party aloft and with them cleared Serapis' tops.
 When their yards locked the ships together, he led his men across to the British ship, where with hand grenades and other missiles, they drove the British seamen from their stations.
 In recommending that Fanning be promoted, Jones said of him ". . . he was one cause among the prominent in obtaining the victory".
-Lieutenant Fanning died of yellow fever 30 September 1805 while commanding Gunboat No. 1.Bill Gonyo
+Lieutenant Fanning died of yellow fever 30 September 1805 while commanding Gunboat No. 1.Bill Gonyo/Phillip Thomas

-Fanning 116kUndated, location unknown.Joe Radigan
+Fanning 116kMay 23 1912, location unknown.Joe Radigan

 Fanning 151kFanning at the October 1912 Naval Review.
 National Photo Company Collection from the Library of Congress, npcc 32722.Tom Kermen